-EMERGENCY COMMUNICATION EQUIPMENT.
-Emergency communication equipment, includes to two-way radio communications, signal booster, bi-directional amplifiers, radiating cable systems, or internal multiple antenna, or a combination of the foregoing.
+Emergency communication equipment.
+Emergency communication equipment, includes two-way radio communications, signal booster, bi-directional amplifiers, radiating cable systems, or internal multiple antenna, or a combination of the foregoing.

-EMERGENCY PUBLIC SAFETY PERSONNEL.
+Emergency public safety personnel.
 Emergency public safety personnel includes firefighters, emergency medical personnel, law-enforcement officers, and other emergency public safety personnel routinely called upon to provide emergency assistance to members of the public in a wide variety of emergency situations, including fires, medical emergencies, violent crimes, and terrorist attacks.

-EMERGENCY SUPPLEMENTAL HARDWARE.
+Emergency supplemental hardware.
 Any approved hardware used only for emergency events or drills to keep intruders from entering the room during an active shooter or hostile threat event or drill.

-EQUIPMENT.
+Equipment.
 Plumbing, heating, electrical, ventilating, air-conditioning and refrigeration equipment, elevators, dumbwaiters, escalators, and other mechanical additions or installations.

-FARM BUILDING OR STRUCTURE.
+Farm building or structure.
 A building or structure not used for residential purposes, located on property where farming operations take place, and used primarily for any of the following uses or combination thereof:

 - 1. Storage, handling, production, display, sampling or sale of agricultural, horticultural, floricultural or silvicultural products produced in the farm. - 2.
-Sheltering, raising, handling, processing or sale of agricultural animals or agricultural animal products. - 3.
-Business or office uses relating to the farm operations. - 4.
-Use of farm machinery or equipment or maintenance or storage of vehicles, machinery or equipment on the farm.
+Sheltering, raising, handling, processing or sale of agricultural animals or agricultural animal products.